ekKulkarni09/ekta/README.md

 # ekta

-##editing the file
+## Editing the file

-Its markdown file in this repository
+Its markdown file in this repository.